Current Education Minors

 - Students who have completed EDUC 423: Unrealized Promise and Hope for Education in the 21st Century as an undergraduate, may waive EDUC 672: Integrated Language and Literacy Development Across the Curriculum and EDUC 679: Blended Learning Experiences for Students in Urban Schools in the MAT progressive degree program.

-- TESOL Minor to MAT-TESOL Progressive Degree Program
+- Multilingualism and Multiculturalism minor for TESOL to MAT-TESOL Progressive Degree Program

-- Students who have completed EDUC 411: Foundation of TESOL as an undergraduate, can waive EDUC 655 Social Foundations of Language Education in the MAT TESOL progressive degree program.
+- Students who have completed EDUC 411: Sociopolitical and Raciolinguistic Contexts of Language, can waive EDUC 655 Social Foundations of Language Education in the MAT TESOL progressive degree program.

-- Students who have completed EDUC 412: Instruction Methods in TESOL as an undergraduate, can waive EDUC 639 Approaches and Strategies of Language Teaching in the MAT TESOL progressive degree program.
+- Students who have completed EDUC 412: Linguistically and Culturally Sustaining Teaching as an undergraduate, can waive EDUC 639 Approaches and Strategies of Language Teaching in the MAT TESOL progressive degree program.